 That’s why we’ve got a Skyrim marriage guide – because it sure ain’t simple.
 We answer who you can marry, why you would get married, how to get married, and, if push comes to shove, how to get divorced.
 We’ve got detailed guides for Skyrim Serana and Skyrim Lydia if those particular ladies are of importance to you.

-Here’s a full, exhaustive guide to Skyrim marriage.
+Here’s everything in our full, exhaustive guide to Skyrim marriage:

 Yes, you should probably get married in Skyrim, especially if you’re hunting for extra benefits.
 Here are the benefits of Skyrim marriage:

 - Money – your partner gives you gold if you have a house

 - Food – they also cook a meal every day if you have a house

 - The Bonds of Matrimony – a ring that fortifies restoration spells

 - Lover’s Comfort – a boost to experience gains if you sleep in the same area as your partner